GuidanceMantras/GuidanceMantras/README.md

 - In total, you can write at-least 10 different exams in 5 years for minimum 30,000 positions

 ### Department specific exams in a state with specific degree
+- Do not write for department specific exams without having specific degrees in most of the time
-- Agriculture officer (called once in 5 years for minimum 400 positions with B.Sc AG degree(80%) and 20% for any degree)
+- Agriculture officer (called once in 5 years for minimum 400 positions with B.Sc AG degree)
-- Forest officer (called once in 5 years for minimum 400 positionswith B.Sc Forestry degree(80%) and 20% for any degree)
+- Forest officer (called once in 5 years for minimum 400 positions with B.Sc Forestry degree)
-- Veternary officer (called once in 5 years for minimum 400 positions with B.V.Sc  degree(80%) and 20% for any degree)
+- Veternary officer (called once in 5 years for minimum 400 positions with B.V.Sc  degree)
-- Horticulture officer (called once in 5 years for minimum 400 positions with B.Sc Horiculture degree(80%) and 20% for any degree)
+- Horticulture officer (called once in 5 years for minimum 400 positions with B.Sc Horiculture degree(80%))
 - AE/JE/AEE/EE (called once in 5 years for minimum 5000 positions with B.E. in EEE/EC degree(100%)
 - AE/JE/AEE/EE (called once in 5 years for minimum 5000 positions with B.E. in civil degree(100%)
 - AE/JE/AEE/EE (called once in 5 years for minimum 1000 positions with B.E. in Mechanical degree(100%)